Astounding Sounds, Amazing Music: Songs

 "Reefer Madness" lyrics are inspired by the 1936 anti-marijuana propaganda film Reefer Madness.
 It was performed during the tour of the album, appearing on the live album Atomhenge 76, and remained in the set until the formation of the Hawklords in 1978.
 The song was added to the setlist in 1990/1 to be performed by Bridget Wishart, a version appearing on the live album California Brainstorm.

 Calvert had written the lyrics to "Steppenwolf" when Adrian Wagner, for his album Distances Between Us, "wanted a song about living in cities and I was re-reading Hesse's Steppenwolf at the time.
 It seemed to me that there was a strong myth in it about city life and it gave me the basic idea."
 It was performed during the tour of the album, appearing on the live album Atomhenge 76, and remained in the band's set until Calvert left in 1978, versions included on Weird Tape 4 and 5.
 The song has occasionally been re-instated into the live set, between 1982 and 1984 it was performed by Turner, in 1996 by Ron Tree, in 2003 by Arthur Brown and in 2017 by Mr Dibs during the Into The Woods tour.

 "City of Lagoons" is a Powell composed instrumental, although erroneously credited to House on the album's release.

 "The Aubergine That Ate Rangoon" is an instrumental, its title references Dr. West's Medicine Show and Junk Band's 1967 hit single "The Eggplant That Ate Chicago".

 "Kerb Crawler" was released as a single backed by "Honky Dorky" which is the band jamming on "Reefer Madness".
 There are reportedly two versions of the A-side, the original and a re-mix by Pink Floyd's David Gilmour – it is the latter that appeared on the album.

 "Kadu Flyer" lyrics were written by Turner, who credited them to Jamie Mandelkau for legal reasons (Turner was still under contract either to United Artists or Douglas Smith).
 Calvert is also given a writers credit on some releases.
 Kadu is an abbreviation of Kathmandu.

-"Chronoglide Skyway" is a House composed instrumental, although erroneously credited to Powell on the album's release.
+"Chronoglide Skyway" is a House composed psychedelic instrumental, featuring saxophone and guitar solos, although erroneously credited to Powell on the album's release.
 It was performed during the tour of the album, appearing on the live album Atomhenge 76.